swaldman/evolving-ballot-general-election-2020-11-03/SF-Supervisor-District-1.md

 With Andrew N. Majalya and Amanda Innocencio, I just don't have a very strong sense of how to pigeonhole them, where they'd stand on matters of that are likely to be in contention, whether they'd reflect my views.
-Mostly the same with Veronica Shinzato, thogh I like her claim to independence.
+Mostly the same with Veronica Shinzato, though I like her claim to independence.